qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 [Velocity defeats itself.
 Get acceleration instead](https://jessitron.com/2022/12/22/velocity-defeats-itself-get-acceleration-instead/).
 The direction has to come from the interplay with the other loops.

-Lets' have a look at some counter examples:
+Let's have a look at some counter examples:

 - Developers invest in technical solutions while ignoring the voice of the stakeholders.
 This makes us go faster on a road to nowhere.